-While Saint Louis University admitted African American students in the fall of 1944, St. Louis University High School integrated two years later, with the enrollment of two African American students in the fall of 1946—Robert Carter and Al G. Thomas.
+While Saint Louis University admitted African American students in the fall of 1944, St. Louis University High School integrated two years later, with the enrollment of two African American students in the fall of 1946—John Carter and Al G. Thomas.

-As researched by Jack Sullivan ’14, Robert Carter was a transfer student who had been turned down by another local Catholic school because he was black.
+As researched by Jack Sullivan ’14, John Carter was a transfer student who had been turned down by another local Catholic school because he was black.
 Al G. Thomas entered SLUH as a freshman in the same year.
 Carter eventually left SLUH before graduating, but Thomas graduated in 1950, becoming the first African American alumnus.

 According to his senior yearbook, Thomas’s favorite subject was English, and he served as Fr.
 Kelley’s Assistant for Intramurals.
 Although Thomas and many of his classmates are no longer alive, two of his classmates do remember him as “a pleasant guy” whose family owned a grocery store and who went out for the football team his senior year but had to quit early in the season because his father was ill.